jackhumbert/fardriver-controllers/MANUAL.md

 The actual speed of a 16-pole hub motor at 8000RPM is 2000RPM.

-Weak magnetism limitation: gradual increase of current limiting parameters The current limiting value is set from a safe value, gradually increasing the speed, making sure that the weak magnetism cannot be excessive.
-Once the idling
+Weak magnetism limitation: gradual increase of current limiting parameters.

-speed is found to be unstable or even 🎧 l i n e MOE or OVER protection, it indicates that the speed is too high, the weak magnetism is excessive, the parameters should be changed back.
+The setting of the current limit value starts from the safe value and gradually increases the speed.
+It is necessary to ensure that the weak magnetic field is not excessive.
+Once the idling speed is found to be unstable or even MOE or OVER protection is triggered, it means that the speed is too high and the weak magnetic field is excessive.
+The parameters should be changed back.

 The current limit value we set should be considered according to the actual demand.
 For a motor with a fixed speed of 1000RPM, the depth of weak magnetization is considered to be 50%.
 The maximum speed is also considered to be 1500RPM, and it is hoped that the motor will not operate above 1625RPM.
 Therefore, the current limit value is set at 30% for 6000RPM and less than 5% for 6500RPM and above.

 This ensures that the motor is only 50% weakly magnetized when idling.
 This ensures that the motor is only 50% weak when idling, and that it will not be too weakly magnetized, causing the motor to jitter or even burn out.

 In many motors, the depth of weak magnetization can reach 100%, and 1000RPM motors can operate at high speeds of 2000RPM.
 For this type of motor, the current limiting factor can be expanded in order to maximize performance.
 The current limiting parameter can be set above the normal value of 70 for 8000RPM, 30 for 8500, and below 5 for 9000RPM.

 ## 3.2 Speed Control Rating

 Speed Control Levels: Default 4 levels: BOOST, HIGH, MEDIUM, LOW.

 1. BOOST file: Bst is displayed on the mobile APP/computer, it is valid when the BOOST function is on and the BOOST time is set by the 4.3 Parameter control, BOOST operates at 🎧 factory customer maximum line current, maximum phase current, and current limiting factor limits.
 2. HIGH SPEED: Displayed on mobile APP/computer D. High speed is subject to maximum line current, maximum phase current, current limiting factor and maximum speed limiting conditions.
 3. Medium speed: The DM is displayed on the mobile APP/computer. medium speed is limited by the medium speed line current ratio, medium speed phase current ratio, and by the medium speed RPM.
 4. LOW SPEED: DL is displayed on the mobile APP/computer. low speed is limited by low-speed line current ratio, low-speed phase current ratio, and by low-speed RPM.

 ### 3.2.1 Low-speed gear parameters